-As a partner in Budapest, I advise on intellectual property, information technology and privacy and data protection matters for our national and international clients from various sectors including electronics, pharmaceuticals, retail and IT.
+As a partner and co-Head of Country of the Budapest office, I advise on intellectual property, information technology and privacy and data protection matters for our national and international clients from various sectors including electronics, pharmaceuticals, retail and IT.

 Over the years, I have developed extensive experience in relation to patents, trade marks, designs, copyright, unfair competition and customs measures.
 I have supported our clients in the protection and enforcement of their IP rights, including infringement litigation, anti-piracy strategies and alternative dispute resolution.
 My practice focuses on contentious litigation matters, as well as the management of our clients' IP portfolios.